Posted on December 7, 2018

-Welcome to Mrs. Carney and Mrs. Murphy’s Pre-K3 class page!
+Welcome to Mrs. Carney and Mrs. Chong’s Pre-K3 class page!

 Please feel free to reach out with any questions or concerns.
 Your child’s notebook is a wonderful

 way to get in touch, as well as via email at firstname.lastname@example.org.

 I look forward to working with you to make this year enriching and exciting for your child!

 Wednesday: Music (8:45-9:15)

 Thursday: Spanish (8:15-8:45)

 Friday: Gym (9:15-9:45)